 Another critical issue is the obsolescence of the existing software systems of the hospitals.
 This requires an additional step in updating the system before introducing the new IoT devices into it.
 Empeek has an experience of replacing the existing system by the new and effective solution and witnessed the changes in the company’s workflow and profitability.

 Medicine and Technology: Beneficial Collaboration

-The advantages of using IoT in healthcare are apparent:
+The advantages of iot in healthcare are apparent: